11 Mexican Thanksgiving Recipes to Spice Up Your Holiday Menu

-Your go-to Mexican foods and your favorite Thanksgiving fare have combined to create a one-of-a-kind, totally tasty Thanksgiving dinner.
-Starting with Roasted Pumpkin Guacamole and finishing with Chipotle-Cream Cheese Pumpkin Pie, this Mexican Thanksgiving menu offers the best of both worlds.
+Your go-to Mexican recipes and your favorite Thanksgiving dishes have combined to create a one-of-a-kind, totally tasty Thanksgiving dinner.
+Starting with Roasted-Pumpkin Guacamole and finishing with Chipotle-Cream Cheese Pumpkin Pie, this Mexican Thanksgiving menu offers the best of both worlds.
 Ditch your green bean casserole for the year and turn to Mexican side dishes, turkey, and desserts instead!
 Who knows?
 Your Mexican Thanksgiving meal might be the start of a new tradition.

 Appetizer: Roasted Pumpkin Guacamole

 Homemade guac is always a winner.
-Make your guacamole extra fitting for fall by adding in roasted pumpkin!
-This flavorful seasonal twist is enhanced by the addition of pumpkin seeds, cilantro, cumin seed, lime juice, and more.
+Make your guacamole extra fitting for fall by adding roasted pumpkin.
+Adding pumpkin seeds, cilantro, cumin seed, lime juice, and more up the seasonal flavors.
 Add a little kick with a jalapeño pepper, then dig in with your tortilla chips.
 This delicious dip makes the case for including guacamole in your Mexican Thanksgiving traditions.

 Get the recipe: Roasted Pumpkin Guacamole

 The best Mexican recipes to serve at your Thanksgiving meal will have a combo of sweet and spicy.
-Skip the sweet on sweet (like the traditional marshmallows on top of sweet potatoes) in favor of spicy on sweet by topping baked sweet potatoes with jalapeno chile peppers, crumbled queso fresco, and/or kosher salt.
+Skip the sweet on sweet (like the traditional marshmallows on top of sweet potatoes) in favor of spicy on sweet by topping baked sweet potatoes with jalapeño peppers, crumbled queso fresco, and/or kosher salt.
 Worried that the sweetness of the potatoes will be lost amidst these flavors?
-Don't fear!
-There's also honey, canela (Mexican cinnamon), and nutmeg in the mix to keep a good balance of sweet to spicy.
+Don't worry.
+There's also honey, Canela (Mexican cinnamon), and nutmeg for a good balance of sweet to spicy.
 Even if your meal won't be entirely Mexican Thanksgiving foods, this sweet potato recipe is still a super-tasty addition to a more traditional Thanksgiving menu.

 Get the recipe: Cilantro-Lime Rubbed Turkey